Please also see my All-time Dutch 23 member team: here.

 RW/ST: Dirk Kuyt (Katwijk aan Zee)

-Kuyt started as a striker, but played mainly as right wing. started his career with FC Utrecht, but the peak of his career was spent with Feyenoord, Liverpool FC and Fenerbahce.
-He went to WC in 2006, 2010 and 2014 as well as Euro 2008 and 2012.
-He played a big role in both WC Finals, where Holland finished 2nd and 3rd.
+Kuyt started as a striker, but played mainly as right wing.
+He started his career with FC Utrecht, but the peak of his career was spent with Feyenoord, Liverpool FC and Fenerbahce.
+He went to World Cup in 2006, 2010 and 2014 as well as Euro 2008 and 2012.
+He played a big role in two World Cup Finals, where Holland finished 2nd and 3rd, respectively.

 ST: Robin Van Persie (Rotterdam)